phu0ngng/nccl/docs/userguide/source/api/device.rst

 may not be mixed with other signal-modifying operations without an intervening signal reset (see below).
 Signal values use "rolling" comparison logic to ensure that an unsigned overflow maintains the property of ``x < x + 1``.

+.. cpp:struct:: ncclGin_VASignalInc

+   .. cpp:member:: ncclWindow_t signalWindow
+   .. cpp:member:: size_t signalOffset

+.. cpp:struct:: ncclGin_VASignalAdd

+   .. cpp:member:: ncclWindow_t signalWindow
+   .. cpp:member:: size_t signalOffset
+   .. cpp:member:: uint64_t value

+These objects represent "VA signals": signals that are located at an arbitrary VA (window and offset pair) instead of a pre-allocated signal index.
+Like the ``ncclGin_SignalInc`` and ``ncclGinSignalAdd`` objects, these objects  can be passed as the *remoteAction* arguments of methods such as :cpp:func:`ncclGin::put` and :cpp:func:`ncclGin::signal` to increment a signal on the peer.
+To use a VA signal, the window must be registered with flags :c:macro:`NCCL_WIN_COLL_STRICT_ORDERING`.
+When an address is used as a signal, all reads and writes to the address must be issued via GIN (i.e., a ``RemoteAction`` or GIN signal method).

 **Signal methods of ncclGin:**

 .. cpp:function:: void ncclGin::signal(ncclTeam team, int peer, RemoteAction remoteAction, Coop coop, \